Tinguá Biological Reserve

 Tinguá Biological Reserve (Reserva Biológica do Tinguá) is a biological reserve in the Serra do Tinguá mountains, Rio de Janeiro state, eastern Brazil.

 Location

 The reserve, which covers 26260 ha, was created on 23 May 1989.

 It is administered by the Chico Mendes Institute for Biodiversity Conservation.

 The reserve lies in the municipalities of Duque de Caxias, Nova Iguaçu and Petrópolis in Rio de Janeiro State.

 It adjoins the 2353 ha Jaceruba Environmental Protection Area, created in 2002, to the west.

 The biome is Atlantic Forest and includes submontane, montane and upper montane rain forest.

 The reserve is in the Central Rio de Janeiro Atlantic Forest Mosaic, created in 2006.

 Conservation

-The Biological Reserve is a "strict nature reserve" under IUCN protected area category Ia.

-The purpose is to fully protect the biota and other natural attributes without direct human interference.
+The biological reserve is a "strict nature reserve" under the IUCN protected area category Ia.
+The purpose is to fully protect the area’s biodiversity and other natural resources without direct human interference.